Vogeltak/maxcrone.org/content/essay/2024-03-01-finland-nostalgia.md

 {{ image(name="2021-05-15-otaniemi", size="2880", caption="Otaniemi campus, 2021.") }}

 My life was focused.
-Every day I would be chiseling on my academic crown jewel, even though I never felt I truly understood the foundations on which I was building sufficiently to be worthy of laying the next brick.
+Every day I would be chiseling on my academic crown jewel, even though I never felt that I truly understood the foundations on which I was building sufficiently to be worthy of laying the next brick.
 In that way, I at least taught myself to be humbled.

 I would often go to saunas with friends.